mtbsteve/3DR-Solo-Object-Avoidance/README.md

 Known limitations:
 - obstacle avoidance is not yet enabled in all Smartshots (coming soon)
-- no support for OpenSolo
+- no support for OpenSolo yet
 - LED support only with AC3.5 and higher firmware

 Feedback, issue reports and suggestions always welcome!